 I want to connect with the world as authors and artists have in the past by creating timeless art.
 I will do this by listening to others, uncovering stories, and sharing my vulnerability.
 While in high school, I have dealt with mental health issues, and I have used art to express myself in a healthy way.
 I want to curate a space for people of different identities to see themselves in my work and other artists’ work.
 My goal is to inspire people so that they always feel connected with the space and the work I create.

-My main media is oil paint on hand-made canvas because there is something about it being natural that connects with my practice.
-That idea of being loose with brush strokes and fluid in my paintings and drawings is all because that is how I’m trying to tell my and other people’s stories.
-The way I paint also relates to me investing my personality in the pieces, that are all over the place, comedic, but still a worldly point of view.
+My main medium is oil paint on handmade canvas.
+I am drawn to natural mediums which help me feel more connected with my practice.
+That idea of being loose with brush strokes and fluid in my paintings and drawings is all because that is how I tell my stories.

 As I use these natural mediums to create a composition, I am able to demonstrate my artistic lens.
 The world around is fluid, not defined by one line but filled with multiple lines communicating in different ways.
 I can throw myself out there and it's because of the guts and power I have.I would do everything in my art to create an inclusive world.
 I would do anything to enhance stories.
 I would do anything to express myself.
 I guess I would is not the right phrase, I know I can do these tasks, I can create and explore.
 I have the guts to do so.
 Dare I?